 Panel: Organ Recital Hall, September 7, 2022 at 5 p.m.

 Reception: Robert W. Hoffert Learning Center, September 7, 2022 at 6 p.m.

 The Gregory Allicar Museum of Art welcomes featured artists from the exhibition Off the Shelf: Contemporary Book Arts in Colorado for a panel discussion moderated by curators Anna Bernhard and Johnny Plastini.

-Please join us in the Griffin Concert Hall at the University Center for the Arts at 5 p.m. followed by a reception in GAMA’s Robert W. Hoffert Learning Center.
+Please join us in the Organ Recital Hall at the University Center for the Arts at 5 p.m. followed by a reception in GAMA’s Robert W. Hoffert Learning Center.

 Free and open to all.

 Banner image above: Sammy Lee, Mammorial, 2017.
 Image courtesy of the artist.

 Studio artist/gallerist Alicia Bailey is affiliated with several professional organizations and is owner/director of Abecedarian Artists Books in Denver, Colorado.
 She is also a member of Denver’s Spark Gallery.

 Alicia acts as an independent curator/juror, instructor/mentor, and regional events coordinator in the book arts.
 In her studio work, she has focused on book and box arts since the mid-nineties, producing box works, artists’ books, sculptural books, and limited edition books.
 Her work has been featured in dozens of solo and group exhibits throughout the world and is held in numerous public, private and special collections.
 An archive of her work is under development at University of Denver Penrose Library Special Collections.

 –for more information, visit aliciabailey.com